digital-asset/da-marketplace/README.md

 can be issued and exchanged.

 # Requirements
-To run the marketplace locally or to build to be deployed on DAML, the following requirements are necessary:
+To run the marketplace locally or to build to be deployed on DABL, the following requirements are necessary:
 1. DAML SDK (1.6)
 2. `yarn` (1.22.x)
 3. `poetry` (1.0.x)